muratk5n/thirdwave/en/index.md

 ---

+CNBC: "The West’s oil war against Russia is starting to lose momentum..
+The findings show that Moscow has been able to successfully claw back earnings from fossil fuel exports in recent weeks"

+---

-Israeli troops on Tuesday demolished the West Bank home of a Palestinian militant who was killed after carrying out a deadly shooting
+Al-Monitor: "Israeli troops on Tuesday demolished the West Bank home of a Palestinian militant who was killed after carrying out a deadly shooting"

 ---